top of page

 I graduated from Brandeis University with a degree in English and Creative Writing and from Harvard Divinity School with a Master's Degree in Theological Studies.
 Though not all of what I’ve studied makes an appearance in my work (no Biblical Hebrew yet), the habits of creative thought and curiosity I developed in school help me every day.
 I’ve worked as a children's room library assistant, a writing teacher, and a children's bookseller and organizer of author events.
 I am currently a Jewish educator and the director of a Jewish supplementary school at a synagogue in Massachusetts.
 I am represented by Bookmark Literary.

-I am excited to announce that my newest picture book, SOMETHING ON THE HILL, illustrated by Sonia Sanchez, is for sale as of March 12, 2024!
-My other books include DUCKS GO VROOM, ESTIE THE MENSCH, DUCK SOCK HOP and ANNE FRANK'S CHESTNUT TREE, all published by Penguin Random House and WHO'S GOT THE ETROG, a Sukkot holiday story, published by Kar-Ben.
-THE DARK IS FOR, illustrated by Cindy Derby, will be published in 2025.
+I am excited to announce that my newest picture book, THE DARK IS FOR, illustrated by Cindy Derby is for sale as of March 3, 2026!
+My other books include SOMETHING ON THE HILL, DUCKS GO VROOM, ESTIE THE MENSCH, DUCK SOCK HOP and ANNE FRANK'S CHESTNUT TREE, all published by Penguin Random House and WHO'S GOT THE ETROG, a Sukkot holiday story, published by Kar-Ben.

 If you'd like to know a little more about me, please click on About Me